 You need to show this on the desk.
 Better to provide a copy as well

-- Two passport photos, write your name on the back, I suggest pencil so that the ink doesn’t run
+- Two passport photos, write your name on the back, I suggest writing with a pencil so that the ink doesn’t run

 If you’re not staying with friends (proven by invitation), you need to have room booking available.
 People say it’s getting stricter now compared to before as before booking in booking.com without “PAID” sign was accepted, but now it isn’t.
-Some people suggest refundable Airbnb, but I am still on booking.com camp (paid first but refundable ones nevertheless).
+Some people suggest refundable AirBNB, but I am still on booking.com camp (paid first but refundable ones nevertheless) because AirBNB has booking fees, so not exactly fully refundable.
 If you already have a solid plan, however, just prepare everything from the start.

 If you attend a conference, you need this.
 If you have paid your registration, you can ask for one with “registration paid for” on it, as some VISA officers ask you for one with registration to ensure that you’re attending the event.
 If you get an invitation from friends, you need to have one prepared (with friend’s address & ID information).
 Conference organiser usually able to send a physical invitation (allow 1-2 weeks), but if you print the PDF one in colour, they will mostly be okay.